 Jon Belsher, MD, is an accomplished business executive with over 20 years of experience in leadership roles with private sector companies, non-profit groups, and public sector organizations.

-Over the course of his career, Jon has proven himself as an innovative, investigative forward-thinker who is passionate about identifying and creating new opportunities for business development and growth, market expansion, and value-added solutions in the healthcare industry.
+Over the course of his career, Jon has proven himself as an innovative, investigative forward-thinker who is passionate about identifying and creating new opportunities for business development and growth, market expansion, and disruptive solutions in the healthcare industry.

 Leading by example, Jon Belsher derives great satisfaction from working with dynamic, engaging, and intelligent colleagues who take pride in teamwork, healthy competition, and professional development.
 Engaged and energetic, Jon understands what it takes to lead large teams and talented individuals in a strategic direction.
 His ability to lead with integrity and respect has resulted in a high level of success for himself, his team and his organizations.

 Moving forward, Jon Belsher is eager to contribute to highly visible and impactful organizations in the healthcare industry where he can continue to lead and encourage innovation, rapid growth, and disruptive thinking.
-With an innate ability to foster an environment of progression, collaboration, and teamwork, Jon understands what it takes to push organizations to new heights while simultaneously encouraging family time and engagement in our communities outside of work.
+With an innate ability to foster an environment of progression, collaboration, and teamwork, Jon understands what it takes to push organizations to new heights while simultaneously encouraging engagement in our communities outside of work.

 Early in his career, Jon served as a liaison between the White House and the President and Vice President during the George W. Bush administration.
 He briefed and accompanied the President, Vice President, and other dignitaries on national and international trips as Advance Representative for the White House.